sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 --- type:BulletExercise lang:sql xp:100 key:a7b2964ba7
 ## Sorting single columns (DESC)

 To order results in _descending_ order, you can put the keyword `DESC` after your `ORDER BY`.
-For example, to get all the names in the `people` table, in reverse alpabetical order:
+For example, to get all the names in the `people` table, in reverse alphabetical order:

 ```
 SELECT name